lis05/DWAK2/README.md

 ## MEMORY:
 ### 1. Instruction memory - 16 words.
 Contains instruction and data that has to be executed.
 Filled in fetch part of the cycle.

+Implemented as 16 registers.
+Offers 16 pins to read each word.
+Words are the delivered to the instructions that need them.

 ### 2. Program ROM - 2^24 words.
 Contains the initial program.
 When DWAK starts, the program gets loaded into RAM at address 0.

+Implemented as an EEPROM and a circuit that loads itself into RAM when the computer boots.

 ### 3. RAM - 2^24 words.
 Random Access Memory.
 The initial program is loaded at address 0.
 Memory at the end of RAM is used for external devices.
 TODO(like VGA memory)

+Implemented as a RAM with one write and two read ports.
+First read port is used in instructions, while the second port is used in communication with external hardware like graphics displays.

 ## WHAT HAPPENS WHEN DWAK BOOTS: